-- Indoor SHS measurement in multi-unit housing - Health effects of smoke exposure in multi-unit housing - The potential economic, social, and health care cost impacts of controlling tobacco use in American Indian gaming casinos, California card rooms, and the US gaming industry - Public perception of SHS exposure and public response to existing and proposed policies to control SHS in buildings and. - The pragmatic and ethical implications of policies banning the smoking of addictive products in indoor public spaces
+- Indoor SHS measurement in multi-unit housing - Health effects of smoke exposure in multi-unit housing - The potential economic, social, and health care cost impacts of controlling tobacco use in American Indian gaming casinos, California card rooms, and the US gaming industry - Impact of indoor e-cigarette vaping - Public perception of SHS exposure and public response to existing and proposed policies to control SHS in buildings and. - The pragmatic and ethical implications of policies banning the smoking of addictive products in indoor public spaces - The effects of different current local policy approaches to controlling smoking in multi-unit housing - Countermeasures by the tobacco industry aimed at weakening public support for minimizing SHS exposure in multi-unit housing and indoor public spaces.